 UNH Alumna, Undergraduate Receive Fulbright Grants

-UNH graduate Sophia Burke ’13, environmental science of Belmont, Mass., and senior Spanish major Kelly Taveras ’14 of Manchester have received Fulbright grants for the 2014-2015 academic year.
+UNH graduate Sophia Burke ’13 of Belmont, Mass., and senior Spanish major Kelly Taveras ’14 of Manchester have received Fulbright grants for the 2014-2015 academic year.

 The Fulbright U.S. Student Program is the largest U.S. educational and cultural exchange program offering opportunities for students to engage in international graduate study, advanced research in foreign countries, and English language teaching worldwide.
 Ten UNH applicants competed in the 2014-2015 Fulbright competition, with three advancing as finalists; Sonia Scherr (’13, MFA, creative writing) is an alternate for a research grant to Morocco.